Triacanthus biaculeatus: Description

 Triacanthus biaculeatus has a lower, scaly surface of the pelvis that is nearly as wide at the front as it is at the rear and which does not taper to a point.
 There are six spines in the dorsal fin, the first spine being between three and four times longer than the second spine.
 There are 21 to 26 soft rays in the dorsal fin and 17 to 23 in the anal fin.
 The scales have low emarginated cross-shaped ridges.
 The upper part of the body is sivery bluish-grey with the lower hal;f being silvery-grey.
 There is a large blotch on the back underneath the spiny dorsal fin.
 There is a dark bat running from one eye to the other.
-The membrames of the fins are typically yellowish, except that the spint dorsal fin has varying amounts of dark, even black, colouration.
+The membranes of the fins are typically yellowish, except that the spint dorsal fin has varying amounts of dark, even black, colouration.
 This species has a maximum published total length of 30 cm.